 Audible is the Amazon audiobook subscription service.
 Being a member allows you to purchase and listen to over 180,000+ audiobooks, get discounts, and special sales that Amazon holds.

-I’ve been an Audible member for years now, and I’ve discovered a few tricks on how to save money on Audible membership.
-Here, I’ll share several tips on how to maximize your savings when you sign up for Audible and how to save when you already signed up for a membership.
+I’ve had an Audible subscription for years now, and I’ve discovered a few tricks on how to save money on Audible membership.
+Here, I’ll share several tips on how to maximize your savings when you sign up for an Audible membership and how to save when you are already a member.

-But first, what does an Amazon Audible membership offer?
+But first, what does an Amazon Audible subscription offer?

 What you get from an Amazon Audible membership

-The sticker price for an Audible Gold Membership, the most common membership level that Amazon advertises, is $14.95/month.
+The subscription cost for an Audible Gold Membership, the most common membership level that Amazon advertises, is $14.95/month.
 This includes:

 - 1 audiobook credit each month, which you can use to purchase any audiobook, no matter how long or short, expensive or cheap the original price is.
 In essence, this is equivalent to buying an audiobook for $14.95 each month.
 Since an Amazon audiobook is generally quite pricey–above $14.95–this means that you’re getting a decent value on audiobooks.
 If you sign up through Amazon, you get the first month free and 2 audiobook credits, i.e., 2 free audiobooks just for trying Audible.
+The best perk of this promotion is that you get to keep the 2 free audiobooks forever, even if you cancel your subscription after the free trial.
 [Update 1/9/18: Currently, this is the best sign up offer available]

 - Discounted audiobooks.
 As a member, if you purchase audiobooks without the credits, you will get discounts on all titles (usually 30%).